 Naude, who was based at Crewe police station, had denied rape, telling the jury the sex was consensual.

 In a statement read to the court, her mother said the victim would no longer leave the house without close family and friends.

 She said: "She will no longer walk past the local police station and hides when a police car drives past."

-Other parents said their daughters had gone on to self-harm after being groomed online by Naude, who would blackmail and threaten his victims, persuade them to send pictures of themselves undressed, tell them to call him "daddy" and send them videos of himself masturbating.
+Other parents said their daughters had gone on to self-harm after being groomed online by Naude, who would blackmail and threaten his victims, persuade them to send pictures of themselves undressed, tell them to call him "daddy" and send them videos of himself engaging in sexual acts.